duqtools/duqtools/docs/large_scale_validation.md

 : The handle corresponds to the entry from the Imas location in the `data.csv`.
 This means you have access to all attributes from [duqtools.api.ImasHandle][], such as `handle.user`, `handle.db`, `handle.run`, and `handle.shot`.

 `variables`
 : These variable corresponds to pre-defined values in the IDS data.
+They are defined via as variables with the type `IDS2jetto-variable`.
+Essentially, each variable of this type is accessible as an attribute of `variables`.
+These are grabbed from the IDS data on-the-fly in the current IMAS handle.

--> Link to where the variables are defined (variable.yaml) -> Explain how jinja2 works in a nutshell
+: For more information on how to set this up, see the section on [variables](../variables/#ids2jetto-variables).

 ### Jetto V210921